Slicer/slicer-media-assets/SlicerIcons/SlicerIconDesignGuidelines/README.md

-# 3D Slicer Icon Design Guidelines
+# 3D Slicer Icon Design Guidelines and Resources

-Below is a brief design specification for 3D Slicer Icons in Dark and Light Themes.
-A simple workflow is provided for developers creating new icons from scratch, or incorporating Google Fonts Material Symbols Icons.
+This document desribes design guidelines for 3D Slicer Icons in Dark and Light Themes.
+Helpful resources and a few simple workflows are provided for developers adding Material Symbols Icons to Slicer, creating new icons by adapting Material Symbols Icon designs or directly from scratch.

-Links to additional useful information and resources are as follows:
+Links to useful information and resources are as follows:
 * Slicer's Palette: <A href="../SlicerPalettes/SlicerSimplePalette.gpl"> GPL format</A>, <A href="../SlicerPalettes/SlicerSimplePalette.csv"> CSV format</A>, <A href="../SlicerPalettes/SlicerSimplePalette.tsv"> TSV format</A>.
 * Slicer's Templates: [24x24SlicerIconTemplate], [48x48SlicerIconTemplate] and [Icon documentation Template]
 * <A href="https://fonts.google.com/icons"> Google Fonts Material Symbols Icons</A>